I have a problem!

 One other important thing – don’t fight it alone.

-Pick up the phone, send a message, or whatever is needed to ask your prayer warrior friends to pray when you feel things aren’t going well, and you may be under an attack from your adversary.
+Pick up the phone, send a message, or whatever is needed to ask your prayer warrior friends to pray when you feel things aren’t going well – when you may be under an attack from your adversary.